Modern Slavery Act 2015

 DOC2UK is a private limited company registered in England & Wales, company number 10831141, with registered office at 22 Camborne Road, London, England, HA8 8FD

-We predominantly work with Healthcare associates in India and the UK.
+We predominantly work with Healthcare professionals in the Indian Sub-continent and the UK.

 Our supply chains include organisations that uphold and promote ethical ideals and standards due to their scholastic ethos.